Ikea apologises after selling world map with New Zealand missing

-Ikea has apologised to New Zealand for selling a world map with New Zealand missing on it.
+Ikea has apologised to Kiwis for selling a world map with New Zealand missing on it.

 A person took to Reddit to a photo of a US$30 BJORKSTA world map with New Zealand wiped off the universe being sold in a Washington DC Ikea.